SAP-samples/successfactors-extension-calculate-employee-seniority/03-DeployCAPApplicationToCloudFoundryAndHANACloud/README.md

 </EntityType>
 ```

-Note that at the time of writing, SAP AppGyver OData understands Edm.DateTimeOffset (e.g. CAP type Timestamp) but not Edm.Date (e.g. CAP type Date).
+Note that at the time of writing, SAP Build OData understands Edm.DateTimeOffset (e.g. CAP type Timestamp) but not Edm.Date (e.g. CAP type Date).
 ID was also changed to Edm.String from Edm.UUID

 Metadata for the EmployeeProfile (previously called ProfileMixin) entity as follows: